-In 2004 the Ardea Purpurea, a monumental mosaic fountain designed and created by master mosaicist Marco Bravura of Ravenna, was placed in Piazza della Resistenza.
-The 12-metre high structure recalls the shape of DNA, with two wings rising up, twisted and parallel, covered with tesserae that contribute, thanks to sunrays and the fountain’s water spouts, to create a fascinating play of colours, lights and refractions.
+Two wings rising up, twisted and parallel, covered with mosaic tesserae that contribute, thanks to sunrays and the fountain’s water spouts, to create a fascinating play of colours, lights and refractions.

-In this work, emptiness also finds meaning: the space between the two wings suggesting a figure of 8, the symbol of infinity.
+In this work, also emptiness finds a new meaning: the space between the two wings suggesting the figure of an 8, the symbol of infinity.
 And from the middle of the emptiness rises a jet of water, reminding us that without it there can be no life.

-Even the materials used, as you go upwards, become more precious, abstract and light, as a symbol of immortality.
+Even the used materials, become more precious, abstract and light as you go upwards, as a symbol of immortality.